III.1 Cultivating soil

 If this work was done with cardboard it would have to overlap the same or more than newspapers since the cardboard moves easily.
 Afterwards, we wet the cardboard with a hose to secure them and to make sure the wind does not blow them away.
 It is important that the dry cardboard is not stepped on once they are put in the correct overlapping position since as said they are moved very easily and the purpose of overlapping them would disappear.
 Cardboard has the inconvenience that since it decomposes more easily and quickly than newspaper allows grass to sprout in a shorter period of time.

 It is crucial that the people responsible for monitoring the activity take part in the process to ensure that there is a good cover of newspapers and cardboard.
-This allows everyone to learn, share, help each other and enjoy the work and by doing so improving concentration, attention, social relations and social skills.
+This allows everyone to learn, share, help each other and enjoy the work and by doing so improving concentration, attention, interpersonal relations and skills.

-Organic vegetable matter can be green or dry like hay, shredded twigs and branches, fallen leaves, weeds, vegetable waste, etc. We have to take into account that once it is spread over the newspapers or cardboards, depending on the type of organic matter we have chosen, seed shoots could emerge that would germinate on the paper, not having the possibility of developing and therefore being added to the mulch (Figure 3.9).
+Organic vegetable matter can be green or dry like hay, shredded twigs and branches, fallen leaves, weeds, vegetable waste, pruning remains, etc. We have to take into account that once it is spread over the newspapers or cardboards, depending on the type of organic matter we have chosen, seed shoots could emerge that would germinate on the paper, not having the possibility of developing and therefore being added to the mulch (Figure III.9).

-We cover the surface of the newspaper or cardboard as evenly as possible with the mulch we have, adding a layer of 5 to 8 cm, which will be decreased by half once it settles down after a week (Figure 3.10).
+We cover the surface of the newspaper or cardboard as evenly as possible with the mulch we have, adding a layer of 5 to 8 cm, which will be decreased by half once it settles down after a week (Figure III.10).
 It is important to take into account that if the wind leaves a clearing in the mulch we have to add more to maintain the same thickness.
 We cannot forget to water it all again once we have finished placing the mulch.

 The thickness of the suggested mulch is appropriate for vegetable crops.
 If we wished, for example, to obtain potatoes we should add double or more of organic matter to provide tubers with more room to develop, also preventing them from spoiling.

-The organic matter will be added from the outside to the inside, the opposite way of the assembling of the newspapers and cardboard, with the objective of stepping on the organic matter while it is being added and never directly on the newspapers or cardboard (Figure 3.12).
+The organic matter will be added from the outside to the inside, the opposite way of the assembling of the newspapers and cardboard, with the objective of stepping on the organic matter while it is being added and never directly on the newspapers or cardboard (Figure III.12).

-3.2 Drawing our allotments
+III.2 Drawing our allotments

-When designing the allotments, it is recommended to work previously in the classroom forming small groups with the users so they can draw their design of the edible garden; working this way allows to share ideas and to do a practical and appropriate design according to their necessities, and encouraging abilities such as teamwork, coming up with a common consensus, problem solving, etc.
+When designing the allotments, it is recommended to work previously in the classroom forming small groups with the participants so they can draw their design of the edible garden; working this way allows to share ideas and to do a practical and appropriate design according to their necessities, and encouraging abilities such as teamwork, coming up with a common consensus, problem solving, etc.

-Once the final design of the garden is chosen we transfer it to a real-size version of it on the ground outlining it with used coffee grounds, pegs, small stones in strategic points, thread, strings, etc. (Figure 3.14).
-This real-sized labour is useful to work as a team by measuring, calculating, and developing the skills of turning a design on paper into a reality in the garden.
+Once the final design of the edible garden is chosen we transfer it to a real-size version of it on the ground outlining it with used coffee grounds, pegs, small stones in strategic points, thread, strings, etc. (Figure III.14).
+This real-sized labour is useful to work as a team by measuring, calculating, and developing the skills of turning a design on paper into a reality in the edible garden.

 The recommended measurement for the paths is 50 cm wide, and for the beds 1,10 m, although, ideally we would adjust it to the smallest person or with less elasticity of the group so that he can easily reach, by bending down or crouching, the center of the bed without stepping on the cultivated area.
 It is necessary to emphasize the importance of avoiding stepping on the beds to prevent the soil from becoming compacted.
 From now on we will only step on the paths.

-If we use stones they should be as close to each other as possible for the same reason as the bottles, placing on the ground the side that settles the best, and avoiding sharp edges sticking out on the path so we won’t have problems when pushing a wheelbarrow, or to prevent someone from tripping over (Figure 3.17).
+If we use stones they should be as close to each other as possible for the same reason as the bottles, placing on the ground the side that settles the best, and avoiding sharp edges sticking out on the path so we won’t have problems when pushing a wheelbarrow, or to prevent someone from tripping over (Figure III.17).

 If we chose to use a log or a wooden board for the round beds, we would have to shape one of the ends into a peg so we can pin it down into ground on the outline of the design.
 If the beds were straight we could put down longer logs throughout the bed, pinning them down with small pegs at both ends.

-If we disposed of organic matter with a different colour than the beds, we could spread out a thin layer over the existing mulch of the path to give it a more appealing look (Figure 3.18)
+If we disposed of organic matter with a different colour than the beds, we could spread out a thin layer over the existing mulch of the path to give it a more appealing look (Figure III.18).

-Or in case there is only a small piece of land available and in order to make the most out of it, the paths could be substituted for tiles, which could work as steps, placed in the cultivation area, making it possible to plant crops between them (Figure 3.20).
+Or in case there is only a small piece of land available and in order to make the most out of it, the paths could be substituted for tiles, which could work as steps, placed in the cultivation area, making it possible to plant crops between them (Figure III.20).

-3.3 Irrigation systems we can use
+III.3 Irrigation systems we can use

-The ideal irrigation system for this permaculture garden based on natural ecosystems is the sprinkler irrigation system because it resembles most to rain, wetting the whole surface, including beds and paths.
+The ideal irrigation system for this permaculture edible garden based on natural ecosystems is the sprinkler irrigation system because it resembles most to rain, wetting the whole surface, including beds and paths.
 This system humidifies the garden in a uniform way, which facilitates the decomposition of the organic matter and helps creating a rich soil life.
 This way, whilst irrigating the beds, the paths are also wetted.
 About a year later, we can harvest good quality compost from these paths.
 This compost will be used as substrate in the greenhouse or as extra nutrients for our beds.

 The installation of the chosen irrigation system can be an opportunity to start an instructive workshop for the people that benefit from this project.

-3.4 Our first planting
+III.4.- Our first planting

-At the time of planting it is necessary to move the organic matter a bit aside with our hands or with a dibble in order to avoid organic matter from falling into the hole we will make.
+At the time of planting it is necessary to move the organic matter a bit aside with our hands or carefully creating small circles with a dibble in order to avoid organic matter from falling into the hole we will make.
 The organic matter has to be moved away until the underlying paper is visible.
 If the organic matter falls into the hole it is harder to insert the seedling into the hole and later on it could also provoke decomposition, which would hinder the plant to take root and grow.
-With a dibble, we will make the hole so we can perforate the newspaper or cardboard, hence the importance of wetting them to make the perforation easier (Figure 3.24).
+With a dibble, we will make the hole so we can perforate the newspaper or cardboard, hence the importance of wetting them to make the perforation easier (Figure III.24).
 In case we chose to use cardboard instead of newspaper, we would have to wait long enough for it to soften down so we can perforate it more easily.

 The size of the hole will be slightly wider and deeper than the size of the rootball of the seedling so that when we drop it gently and without squeezing, it fits perfectly into the hole, on the same level as the compost, just below the newspaper.
 Once the seedling is planted, it is important to put the organic matter back into place: covering up again the part of the newspaper we uncovered before, making sure, however, not to cover the sprout of the seedling so it doesn’t rot.

 On the other hand, if we were to squeeze the rootball, we would make it very difficult for the roots to expand and for the plant to develop.
-The natural development of the plant would also be hindered if the rootball is left too high above the newspaper because in this case, the upper part of the roots will not be able to take root in the compost (Figure 3.25).
+The natural development of the plant would also be hindered if the rootball is left too high above the newspaper because in this case, the upper part of the roots will not be able to take root in the compost (Figure III.25).

-We will discuss the technique of direct sowing in the beds in the didactic unit V, “Maintaining our edible garden”.
+We will discuss the technique of direct sowing in the beds in the Didactic Unit V, “Maintaining our edible garden”.

 Let’s not forget that according to José Graziano da Silva, FAO Director-General, “the soils host at least one quarter of the world´s biodiversity.
 They are key in the carbon cycle.
 They help us to mitigate and adapt to climate change.
 They play a role in water management and improving resilience to floods and droughts”, as stated in the declaration of the International Year of Soils by the UN in 2015.

 But cultivating the soil is much more than this.
-It is also an opportunity to obtain nutrients for food, and an opportunity to reconnect as human beings to nature and beauty through the magic of our senses: touch, smell, observe…In a nutshell: A great opportunity to heal (Figure 3.28).
+It is also an opportunity to obtain nutrients for food, and an opportunity to reconnect as human beings to the nature we are part of, and the beauty through the magic of our senses: touch, smell, observe…In a nutshell: A GREAT OPPORTUNITY TO HEAL (Figure III.28).